Ryan McLaughlin

-Ryan McLaughlin (born 30 September 1994) is a Northern Irish footballer who last played as a right back for Morecambe, and the Northern Ireland national football team.
+Ryan McLaughlin (born 30 September 1994) is a Northern Irish footballer who last played as a right-back for League of Ireland Premier Division club St Patrick's Athletic.
+He has been capped five times by the Northern Ireland national team during his career.

 Club career

 Liverpool

 Liverpool signed 16-year-old Ryan McLaughlin in the summer of 2011 from Glenavon on a three-year deal.

 On 9 January 2014, McLaughlin was signed by Football League Championship side Barnsley on a 28-day loan deal and was given squad number 27.
 He made his club and senior career debut on 18 January against Blackpool in the Championship.
 On 29 January 2014 it was announced that McLaughlin sustained an injury that will keep him out for four weeks.
 Two days later his loan was extended until the end of the season.

 The only senior appearance McLaughlin made in the 2014–15 season was in an international friendly for Northern Ireland.
 In August 2015, he was loaned to Scottish Premiership club Aberdeen.

 On 10 June 2016, he was released from the club.